Your Natural Afterlife: the Non-Supernatural Alternative to Nothingness

 But how is such a natural afterlife, based on an NDE, possible when presumably any dreamlike experience ends with death and a non-functioning brain?
 Ironically, it’s possible not because individual consciousness continues after death but because when and if all consciousness ends with death, you will not perceive and so will never know that:

 - You’ve now just died.
-You’ll get no indication, like a “The End” or blank “NDE screen.”
+You’ll get no indication, like a “The End” or dark “NDE screen.”

 - Your NDE has ended.
-You never notice that nothing more happens in your NDE.
+You'll never notice that nothing more happens in your NDE.

 - You’re now timelessly suspended in your NDE, while for others time is marching on.
 Is this happening just before or after you’ve died?
 You can’t tell.
 Relative to you, death is irrelevant and your NDE is essentially your NEE.